Pointcloud Stitching

 Waiting for client...

-Then on the central computer, run:
+Then on the central node, run:

 build/src/pcs-multicamera-optimized -v